pnts/methodandmatter/source/writing/essays/taking-action.html.md

 olink: "/words-make-worlds"
 ---

-> "When clients experience a new insight, they feel as if a door has opened to a new way of seeing.
-They have yet to walk through the door."  - Marcia Reynolds, [Coach the Person, Not the Problem](https://bookshop.org/p/books/coach-the-person-not-the-problem-a-guide-to-using-reflective-inquiry-marcia-reynolds/13045008?ean=9781523087839)
+> When clients experience a new insight, they feel as if a door has opened to a new way of seeing.
+They have yet to walk through the door.  - Marcia Reynolds, [Coach the Person, Not the Problem](https://bookshop.org/p/books/coach-the-person-not-the-problem-a-guide-to-using-reflective-inquiry-marcia-reynolds/13045008?ean=9781523087839)

-An technique in coaching conversations is to slow things down so that people can explore and reflect on their experience, a key part of the [noticing and exploring phase](https://methodandmatter.com/writing/essays/noticing-and-exploring/).
+An technique in coaching conversations is to slow things down so that people can explore and reflect on their experience, a key part of the [noticing and exploring phase](/writing/essays/noticing-and-exploring/).
 The usefulness of this coaching move is that it asks people to critically assess and make visible what they think is going on and what assumptions, limiting beliefs, biases, and other factors might be at play.
 It guides them to look under the surface at what is going on in their inner world, wonder about what might be going on in others, and  think about what might be happening systemically that is contributing to the issue or situation they are exploring with you.
-The net result of raising awareness is an increase in the amount of information you have available for the next phase of the coaching process: [meaning making](https://methodandmatter.com/writing/essays/reflection-and-maining-making).
+The net result of raising awareness is an increase in the amount of information you have available for the next phase of the coaching process: [meaning making](/writing/essays/reflection-and-maining-making).

-Meaning making is where you look at everything you have uncovered together and ask, "What sense can we make of all of this?
+Meaning making is where you look at everything you have uncovered together and ask, “What sense can we make of all of this?
 What patterns are emerging?
 What from the past does this bring to mind?
 What no longer feels true?
-What new stories are emerging?"
+What new stories are emerging?”
 Meaning making is an act of knowledge creation&mdash;it is the process of developing new understanding and new ways of seeing so that the person being coached begins to experience themselves, their colleagues, and the situation in new ways.

-Okay, so you've increased awareness, surfaced new information, and made some meaning from what you've discovered.
+Okay, so you’ve increased awareness, surfaced new information, and made some meaning from what you've discovered.
 Now what?
 Precisely!
-The "Now What?" phase of the cycle brings us to the part of the conversation where new commitments are made towards future actions.
-Remember, it isn't a coaching conversation if it doesn't lead to action!
+The “Now What?” phase of the cycle brings us to the part of the conversation where new commitments are made towards future actions.
+Remember, it isn’t a coaching conversation if it doesn't lead to action!
 The transformative power of coaching is both in the new knowledge it creates and how it asks people to _apply_ that knowledge directly in the real world.

 Action might look like: